 Chapter 4.
 That is the Rubicon

 Chapter 5.
-Alea Iacta Est
+Alea Icta Est

 Chapter 6.
 The Icy Hill